Trump hints at military action against Syria after chemical attack

 Tillerson also issued a warning to Russia that its support of the Assad government is something that it should “consider carefully.”

-Late Wednesday, Trump advisers had huddled at the White House to discuss a range of options for responding to the chemical attack, including military action and economic sanctions, according to a senior administration official.
-The United Nations is also considering a resolution condemning the attack.

-The official said the options were being readied for Trump as quickly as possible.
-But it was unclear how fast the president planned to decide and implement a response, according to the official, who insisted on anonymity in order to discuss the sensitive planning.
+Late Wednesday, Trump advisers had huddled at the White House to discuss options for responding to the chemical attack, including both military action and economic sanctions, according to a senior administration official.
+It was unclear how fast the president planned to decide and implement a response, according to the official, who insisted on anonymity in order to discuss the sensitive planning.

 Tillerson has been in contact with his Russian counterparts, the official said, but Trump has not spoken with Russian President Vladimir Putin.
 Trump told reporters travelling with him to Florida Thursday that he may speak with Putin.